Cecilist/P1-JDCecil/README.md

 This project was assigned as Project 1 by Dr. Gestwicki for CS 315 Game Programming at Ball State University during the Fall 2021 semester.

 ## Instructions:
-Space bar - Launch ball
+Goal: Get the ball to the flag.

+Hold Space bar to build power, and let go to launch.

 Up arrow - Increase angle of launch